nhsuk/profiles-db/README.md

 * GP data from the NHSChoices syndication feed.
 Handled by [gp-data-etl](https://github.com/nhsuk/gp-data-etl)
 * Patient Online Management Information (POMI) data from NHSDigital's indicator portal.
 Handled by [pomi-data-etl](https://github.com/nhsuk/pomi-data-etl)

 The output from each process is added to `./input`.
-Executing `./merge-data.sh` will produce a merged data set and add it to `./data` from where it will be loaded into the database.
+Executing `./app.js` will create a merged data set and save it in `./data` from where it will be loaded into the database.

 ## Data structure